Fulfill Your Fantasy at a Price Within Reach

 Fitness Level Expectations

-- Have been able to ride 25 miles at least two days in a row over the summer.
+- Have been able to ride 25 miles at least two days in a row in the month before the tour.

 Of course, the better condition you are in, the more fun you will have.